 Celiac Awareness to me is a chance for the community to come together with one streamlined theme and educate that message around the globe.
 This is a time to support each other, have open conversation and invite debate.
 I feel spoiled living inside my celiac bubble of wonderful people I talk to everyday.
 I forget sometimes that there are over 300 million people in this country who have no reason to care about gluten or celiac disease.

-Advocates fill our community who are researching, writing and educating tirelessly everyday for little to no pay.
-So, since money does not drive us, why do we do it?
-We do it because it needs to be done and we are part of the solution.
-Though, that solution can vary depending on who you ask…
+Advocates fill our community researching, writing and educating tirelessly everyday for little to no pay.
+Why do we do it?
+We do it because it needs to be done and we have chosen to be a part of the solution instead of the problem.

-With only 15% to date having a confirmed diagnosis, 60% of that are women.
-More men need to get tested earlier and not ignore the possible symptoms; especially if other family members have been diagnosed.
+We all want to eat safely, without fear and to stay healthy.
+Only about 15-20% have to date been confirmed through diagnosis and 60% of those are women.
+Men need to get tested earlier and not ignore the possible symptoms; especially if other family members have been diagnosed.

 How can we accomplish this as a COMMUNITY?
 By putting our feelings aside for the greater good and passing one message, one tag line that everyone (or a whole heck of a lot of people) share.
 Like, Ellen’s picture from the Oscar’s crashed twitter because it was retweeted so often in such a short period of time.
 It was also mentioned on the news, talk shows, the picture was seen everywhere.
 Making history with community support.
 That sounds like a pretty great idea to me.